-We are looking for people who are excited about our vision, mission and values.
+We are looking for people who are excited about our vision and values.
 If you are results oriented and want to help us achieve our corporate goals, we want to hear from you.

-To be successful, you must either be enrolled in an appropriate undergraduate degree, or be eligible for admission to a relevant degree course.
+To be successful, you must either be finishing year 12 and intending to enrol/already enrolled in an appropriate undergraduate degree.
 We are interested in Commerce or Economics students majoring in disciplines such as accounting, finance, business economics, analytical economics and public policy.
-You should be completing, but not finished your degree.
+You should be about to start or already completing, but not finished your degree.

 Treasury Cadetships involve a series of fixed-term employment contracts which are reviewed on an annual basis.
 Satisfactory academic results and satisfactory work performance are prerequisites for continuation of the Cadetship.